-This post was updated in April 2018
+This post was updated on January 2019

 Who files Form W-3?

-Employers that are required to file Form W-2 must also file Form W-3, Transmittal of Wage and Tax Statements in order to transmit Copy A of Forms W-2.
+Employers who file a paper-based Form W-2 must also file Form W-3 in order to transmit Copy A of Form(s) W-2.

-Income tax, Social Security, or Medicare was withheld.
+- Income tax, Social Security, or Medicare was withheld.

-Income tax would have been withheld if the employee had claimed no more than one withholding allowance or had not claimed exemption from withholding on Form W-4, Employee’s Withholding Allowance Certificate.
+- Income tax would have been withheld if the employee had claimed no more than one withholding allowance or had not claimed exemption from withholding on Form W-4, Employee’s Withholding Allowance Certificate.

 Is Form W-3 accompanied by other forms?

-The form must be filed with the Social Security Administration with Copy A of Form W-2.
+The form must be filed with the Social Security Administration along with a paper Copy A of Form(s) W-2.

-When is the W-3 due?
+When is Form W-3 due?

-Where do I send W-3 Form?
+Where do I send Form W-3?

 Still want to file Form W-3 on paper?
 It’s your choice.
 Just send Copy A together with Form(s) W-2 to the Social Security Administration, Direct Operations Center.